opengeospatial/omsf-profile/omsf-gml/README.md

 * To align better with the [W3C Semantic Sensor Network Ontology specification](https://www.w3.org/TR/vocab-ssn/), the method and the implementation of the measurement procedure has been split into two separate properties: usedProcedure and madeBySensor.

 ## Properties
+The geometry property of the OMSF features is the geometry of the sampling feature of the observation, or if no sampling feature was used, a representative geometry of the ultimate feature of interest.
+Other OMSF properties expected to be used in each of the observation type are given in the tables below.

 ### Simplified mapping of O&M Observation properties
 The implementation model of the OMSF GML encoding is a simplified version of the Observation class